hyunjunian/Poor-Charlie-s-Almanack/en.md

 And what will a man naturally come to like and love, apart from his parent, spouse, and child?
 Well, he will like and love being liked and loved.
 So many a courtship competition will be won by a person displaying exceptional devotion, and man will generally strive, lifelong, for the affection and approval of many people not related to him.

-> What will a man naturally come to like and love, apart from his parent, spouse, and child?
-Well, he will like and love being liked and loved.
->

 One very practical consequence of liking/loving tendency is that it acts as a conditioning device that makes the liker or lover tend to 1) ignore the faults of, and comply with the wishes of, the object of his affection, 2) favor people, products, and actions merely associated with the object of his affection, as we shall see when we get to influence-from-mere-association tendency, and 3) distort other facts to facilitate love.

 The phenomenon of liking and loving causing admiration also works in reverse.
 Admiration also causes or intensifies liking or love.
 With this feedback mode in place, the consequences are often extreme, sometimes even causing deliberate self-destruction to help what is loved.